Physical Therapist jobs at Children's National Medical Center - 11 jobs

 * Maintain equipment and supplies in a clean and orderly condition.

-* Complete required or necessary orientation, annual training and in-services.
+* Ensure that he/she completes required or necessary orientation, annual training and in-services.
 Also ensure all competencies are maintained.

-* Ensure timely and cooperative inter- and intra-departmental relationships and communications throughout the hospital/hospital system and with individuals external to the hospital/hospital system.
+* Ensure timely and cooperative inter- and intra-departmental relationships and communications throughout the hospital and the system and with individuals/community members external to the hospital and system.

 * Maintain skills, licensure, regulatory requirements and credentials needed to perform assigned duties.